npisanti/npisanti-nocms/README.md

 npisanti-nocms
 ==============
-bash script that statically generates all the pages of [my website.](http://npisanti.com), uploads and downloads the folder for the used pictures and videos.
+bash scripts that statically generates all the pages of [my website](http://npisanti.com) and fetch/uploads the needed resources.

+Nicola Pisanti MIT License 2018.